 The vineyards in the DO area of Jerez with the full name "Jerez/Xérèz/Sherry y Manzanilla de Sanlúcar Barrameda" cover about 10,500 hectares of vineyards.
 Most of the vineyards face the Atlantic Ocean.
 In the past, vines were planted on all soil types, but today they are almost exclusively planted on the bright white chalk soil Albariza (lat. alba = white).
 This soil is the first secret of Sherry's success, along with climate, grape varieties and the winemakers' long experience.
 The vines are planted in rows (liños) oriented in a north-south direction.
 This ensures maximum exposure (sunlight) throughout the day.
 The most important grape variety for sherry is Listán (Palomino), the sherry grape par excellence with about 90% of the cultivation area.
 It contributes to the special character of the wine.
 In addition, small stocks of the varieties Muscat d'Alexandrie (especially in the Chipiona area) and Pedro Ximénez are cultivated, which are mainly used to sweeten special sherry varieties.

 Once fermentation is complete, it is decided which wine is suitable for which type of sherry.
 Each barrel is checked and classified by the capataz (cellar master).
-The barrels are marked with oblique chalk lines (raya = line or stripe, or palo = stick, see for Palo Cortado) in four categories according to their value.
+The barrels are marked with diagonal chalk lines (raya = line or stripe, or palo = stick, see for Palo Cortado) in four categories according to their value.
 This coding varies slightly from bodega to bodega.
-One dash (una raya) is given to fine, elegant wines that are expected to have a good...
+One dash (una raya) is given to fine, elegant wines that are...